shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:

-- get read from single characteristic working
-   - current issue is context doesn't seem to be updating after a get services call.
-I made some changes that I think will fix, but still need to test.
 - figure out how to encode/decode data being sent and read
 - write data to a specific characteristic
 - implement some quick UI for sending data. maybe just a button.